2025 Syracuse Orange women's soccer team

-The 2025 Syracuse Orange women's soccer team represents Syracuse University during the 2025 NCAA Division I women's soccer season.
-The Orange are led by head coach Nicky Adams, in her seventh season.
-They play their home games at SU Soccer Stadium in Syracuse, New York.
-This is the team's 29th season playing organized women's college soccer, and their 12th playing in the Atlantic Coast Conference.
+The 2025 Syracuse Orange women's soccer team represented Syracuse University during the 2025 NCAA Division I women's soccer season.
+The Orange were led by head coach Nicky Adams, in her seventh season.
+They played their home games at SU Soccer Stadium in Syracuse, New York.
+This was the team's 29th season playing organized women's college soccer, and their 12th playing in the Atlantic Coast Conference.